Need an EPC in Harpenden?

 Can You Market A Home Without Having An EPC?

-Yes a property may be advertised without having an EPC but only subject to one having actually been planned to be done within seven days.
-If after making all realistic attempts one cannot be acquired within that timeframe, then a further 21 days is permitted to get one.
+Yes a property may be advertised without having an EPC subject to one having actually been planned to be carried out within seven days.
+If after making all realistic efforts one cannot be acquired within that timeframe, then a further 21 days is permitted to get one.

 Is It A Legal Requirement For An EPC When Renting?

-From April 2020, all dwellings for rental will need to have a valid EPC on the EPC register.
+From April 2020, all properties for rental must have a valid EPC on the EPC register.
 The EPC rates the energy efficiency of a home from A-G. For rental, the EPC needs to be a minimum rating of an E, unless a valid exemption has been applied for.

-An Energy Performance Certificate typically costs between £50 – £120.
-This will depend on the size of property and location.
-Typically it will be cheaper if going directly to a certified Assessor as opposed to through a third party for instance an Estate Agent or a marketing company.
+An EPC typically costs between £50 – £120.
+This is determined by size of property and location.
+Typically it will be cheaper if going directly to a certified Assessor as opposed to through a third party such as an Estate Agent or a marketing company.

 What Customers Are Saying